- Introduction and Background

 Step 3 – Integration with Alteryx:

-This was the final step, of the project.
+This was the final step.
 After much deliberation, I decided I would integrate my written python scripts into Alteryx through the interactive jupyter notebook of the python tool.
 The alternative was to run the scripts via the run command tool in Alteryx.
 However, I chose the former implementation as it would result in a more user-friendly experience.

 Get in touch